 And in case you need it, here’s a printable recipe.

-- 200ml good vodka (Absolut, Hangar One, or Grey Goose if you're feeling fancy)
+- 200 milliliter good vodka, (Absolut, Hangar One, or Grey Goose if you're feeling fancy)

 - Slice the vanilla beans open end to end, leaving one end connected so the two halves are still attached.